Setting up your bank account and receiving transfers

 |Japanese Weekly||Transfers are made weekly on your preferred day of the week and are composed of the charges that were processed between 11 days and 4 days prior*

 Example: If transfers are scheduled on Wednesdays, charges from Sunday of the previous week until Saturday of the previous week are deposited every Wednesday.

-** For users in some higher-risk industries in the United States, we require a short period to monitor your business activity before enabling the standard 2 Day Rolling schedule in the United States.
+** For users in some higher-risk industries in Australia and the United States, we require a short period to monitor your business activity before enabling the standard 2 Day Rolling schedule in the United States.
 This delay is necessary to protect users, cardholders, and Stripe from fraudulent activity.
 This in no way indicates that we think your account is fraudulent—we strive to offer services to a huge variety of businesses and a few bad actors can require that we take a more cautious stance for some of our users.